Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 Do you know <野沢温泉村>?
 It is a small village located in the northeastern part of Nagano Prefecture with an area of 57.96㎢ and a population of 3,110 (as of November 1, 2022).
 Later, Toyosato Village, which was established in 1889 when the town and village system was enacted, changed its name to <野沢温泉村>on August 18, 1953, and has been incorporated and merged to the present day.
 Incidentally, it is the only village in Japan with "Onsen" in its name.

-<野沢温泉村>It is said that in 1756, the priest of Kenmeiji Temple in the village brought back the seeds of Tennoji turnips grown in Tennoji, Osaka, and their descendants became nozawana, and there is a monument in the precincts of the temple marking the birthplace of nozawana.
+When you hear the word "Nozawa", the first thing that comes to mind is hot spring or pickled nozawana, but the nozawana is a vegetable that has been cultivated mainly in this <野沢温泉村>.
+In 1756, the priest of Kenmeiji Temple in the village brought back the seeds of Tennoji turnips grown in Tennoji, Osaka, and it is said that their descendants became nozawana, and there is a Nozawana Cradle of Nozawana monument in the precinct of the temple.
 There is a monument in the precincts of the temple where Nozawana originated.

 Ogama